The Importance of Macular Pigment in Macular Health

 Studies have shown that over 85% of patients are able to increase their macular pigment levels through diet and supplementation, so having the ability to accurately monitor this important risk factor for optimum eye health is very exciting.

-If you would like to have this important eye health assessment performed, please contact our Burleigh Waters or Tweed Heads branches for an appointment or book online.
+If you would like to have this important eye health assessment performed, please contact our eye doctors in Burleigh Waters or Tweed Heads branches for an appointment or book online.